Boundaries are what honors you – all of you.

 - Feeling guilty when you say no

-- Going against your own values in order to please
+- Going against your own values to please

 - Not speaking up when someone impedes your boundary